Skip to content

 The Grad

-A university graduate contacted his alma mater with a story about plans to donate his art collection to the institution.
+A university graduate contacted his alma mater with a (false) story about plans to donate his art collection to the institution.
 After stringing the college along for a while, he posted an article online that included email exchanges that made the college personnel look like ridiculous suckers.

 The Stalker

-A man visited the offices of local nonprofit, telling the receptionist he was opening a business in town and was looking to contribute philanthropically to the charity.
+A man visited the offices of local nonprofit, telling the receptionist he was opening a business in town and was looking to contribute philanthropically to the organization.
 He requested a tour.
 Accompanied by a major gift officer, the man again talked about making a major gift.

 After further contacts, it became clear that he was not a donor, but a stalker.
 The organization’s IT department was able to track the email servers he used, eventually uncovering his creepy past of using aliases and being wanted by out-of-state officials.
 The police instructed the gift officer to set up an appointment; when he arrived, law enforcement arrested him.